-The first bacteria to attach and overgrow on teeth and gums are facilitators; they allow the attachment of more aggressive, or virulent, forms of bacteria.
-As more and more aggressive forms attach in succeeding layers, they overgrow and disrupt a natural balance in the mouth known as homeostasis.
+The first bacteria to attach and overgrow on teeth and gums are facilitators; they allow the attachment of more aggressive, forms of bacteria.
+As more and more aggressive forms attach, they overgrow and disrupt a natural balance in the mouth known as homeostasis.
 It is at that point that they begin to damage gingival (gum) tissue.
-This early infection, called gingivitis, is typically characterized by slight bleeding or tenderness of the gum tissues, yet many people fail to notice these somewhat subtle warning signs.
+This early infection, called gingivitis, is may be characterized by slight bleeding or tenderness of the gum tissues, yet many people fail to notice these somewhat subtle warning signs.
 Fortunately, gingivitis is reversible via the mechanical disruption of the bacterial plaque, since it has not yet moved below the gum line and formed harder to reach spaces (periodontal pockets).
 Bacterial plaque forms all around the tooth and so, all sides of a tooth and its gum line must be thoroughly cleaned to remove as much bacteria as possible.
-Normally, this means careful oral hygiene at home, i.e. brushing and flossing or another method of interdental (between the teeth) cleaning.
+Normally, this means careful oral hygiene at home, i.e. brushing and flossing.
 When there is no gum recession, or damage, between the teeth, dental floss is recommended.
 In cases where the gum has receded between the teeth, specially designed brushes that fit between the teeth are often helpful.
 Over-the-counter mouthwashes are a way to temporarily cover up bad breath that can be caused by periodontal disease, but do nothing to solve the root problem.
 In effect, you are simply ignoring the warning symptoms by masking them.

 If gingivitis goes untreated, oral bacteria will continue to overgrow and may reach the supporting structures of the teeth in individuals who are susceptible.
 One of those structures, a muscle-like ligament that anchors the tooth to the bone, can be destroyed by the action of the bacteria and the body’s response to harmful byproducts released by the bacteria.
 Once the ligament is destroyed the bacteria can more easily reach the bone itself.
 For most of us, this destruction is painless, which leads many people to notice the damage only when a tooth actually becomes loose.
 Unfortunately, that tooth movement usually represents severe periodontal disease – and it presages the loss of the tooth.
 Early detection of periodontal disease can literally save teeth, but the process can be performed only by a dental professional who employs techniques that can measure the depth of the separation of gum and tooth with an instrument called a periodontal probe.
 This measurement should always be part of your routine cleaning and check-up at your dentist’s office.
 Detected in early stages, periodontal disease is easily treatable, but later stages of the disease require more advanced forms of therapy.